amireh/docker-images/ansible/README.md

 ## Changelog

+### 3.0

+- the `ansible-playbook-build` command has been renamed to `ansible-extend` and now accepts positional arguments instead of environment variables.
+The new signature becomes:

+      ansible-extend TARGET_IMAGE[:TAG] PATH

 ### 2.3

 - Fixed an issue on OS X that was preventing the donkey user from accessing the